From $51K to $68K in 15 Weeks: How Fixing First Hire Relationship Before Breakdown Enabled Growth

 Week 1: Diagnosis Through Direct Conversation

-Monday morning, Sasha scheduled an urgent 1:1:
+On Monday morning, Sasha scheduled an urgent 1:1:

 “I’ve noticed tension.
 More questions, quality variance, and slower execution.
 Something feels off.
 What’s going on from your side?”

-Hire opened up immediately:
+The hire opened up immediately:

 “When you hired me at $42K, you had time.
 Daily check-ins, quick question responses, and clear guidance on every deliverable.
 I felt supported and knew I was doing good work.

-Root cause revealed in one conversation:
+The root cause showed up in that one conversation:

 Monday afternoon, Sasha did a time audit: